 It is important to know what a tax deferral is not.
-A tax deferral is not an elimination of your obligation of paying your property taxes.
+A tax deferral is not an exemption from paying your property taxes.
 A tax deferral will only delay or postpone when you must pay your taxes.
 You will be charged interest until the tax is paid, but there will be no penalties or charges for delinquency.
 Additionally, there will be a tax lien on the property until the deferred taxes are paid off.

 There are different circumstances in which you will no longer qualify for a deferral:

 After your deferral ends, you must pay all outstanding taxes and interest within 180 days.
-On day 181, if there is still a due balance, the amount owed will become delinquent and taxing authorities may take further steps such as penalties and foreclosure.
+Immediately after the deadline, if there is still a due balance, the amount owed will be classified as delinquent property tax and taxing authorities may take further steps such as penalties and foreclosure.

 But if you find yourself unable to pay the outstanding taxes, utilizing a property tax loan can help you get this debt under control and save you thousands in interest and penalties.
 Property tax loans provide the following benefits to homeowners: